 Creating a Living Legacy (CALL) is an initiative of the Joan Mitchell Foundation that provides a range of support to visual artists in organizing, inventorying, archiving and creating a comprehensive documentation of their artworks and careers.
-The site includes excellent tools, including the CALL Career Documentation Guide and the CALL Estate Planning Workbook, which was written by our colleagues at Volunteer Lawyers for the Arts of Massachusetts (www.callresources.org/).
+The site includes excellent tools: Career Documentation for the Visual Artist, Estate Planning for Visual Artists: A Workbook for Attorneys & Executors, and Estate Planning for Visual Artists.